lmiller1990/vue-testing-handbook/src/stubbing-components.md

 })
 ```

 The test still passes when `yarn test:unit` is run, however the `console.log` is nowhere to be seen.
 That's because passing `[component]: true` to `stubs` replaced the original component with a _stub_.
-The external interface is still the same (we can still select is using `find`, since the `name` property, which is used internally by `find`, is still the same).
+The external interface is still the same (we can still select it using `find`, since the `name` property, which is used internally by `find`, is still the same).
 The internal methods, such as `makeApiCall`, are replaced by dummy methods that don't do anything - they are "stubbed out".

 You can also specify the markup to use for the stub, if you like: